metacpan/metacpan-cpan-extracted/distros/D/DNS-Unbound/README.md

 neither does DNS::Unbound.)
 To decode some common record types, see ["CONVENIENCE FUNCTIONS"](#convenience-functions) below.

-Also **NOTE:** libunbound’s facilities for timing out a synchronous query are rather lackluster.
-If that’s relevant for you, you probably want to use `resolve_async()` instead.
+Also **NOTE:** libunbound doesn’t seem to offer effective controls for timing out a synchronous query.
+If timeouts are relevant for you, you probably want to use `resolve_async()` instead.

 ## $query = _OBJ_->resolve\_async( $NAME, $TYPE \[, $CLASS \] );